Jebonn/Active-Directory-Lab/README.md

   <img src="/images/Part7/Part7-Step2.jpg" width="400"/>
 </p>

 3. Right-click on the newly created OU and go to New -> User.
 Choose a name for the user then click "Next" and create a password for the user.
-For convenience, since this is only a lab, uncheck the box that says "User must change password at next logon".
 <p float="left">
   <img src="/images/Part7/Part7-Step3a.jpg" width="400"/>
   <img src="/images/Part7/Part7-Step3b.jpg" width="400"/>